Wolverine971/9takes/src/blog/people/musicians/Taylor-Swift.md

 > **Disclaimer** This analysis of Taylor Swift's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Taylor Swift.

 <p class="firstLetter">You've listened to her, watched her, and without a doubt, you've formed an opinion about her.
 Grammy award-winning singer-songwriter, Taylor Swift, is an indelible part of our cultural landscape.
-But today, we step into an unexplored territory about Swift's persona, suggesting her as a compelling archetype of Enneagram Type 3 - The Achiever.</p>
+But today, we step into an unexplored territory examing about Taylor's personality, suggesting she is an Enneagram Type 3 - The Achiever.</p>

 <details>
 <summary class="accordion">TL;DR: Why Taylor Swift is an Enneagram type 3</summary>